 Being grateful is a big part of perspective taking.
 Gratitude Garlands are a wonderful way to help children think about what they have that others might not.

 When interacting and working with all children perspective taking and appreciation are important concepts to encourage.
 When working and playing with children who have social-cognitive deficits this is a critical skill to teach.
 Children with autism spectrum disorder do not intend to ignore other people’s feelings they just don’t realize that they are supposed to take that into consideration.
 This is part of “Theory of Mind” where people naturally intuit that they are part of a group and that the group matters.
 If this does not come naturally, it needs to be taught.
-This activity encourages thoughtfulness.
+Learning to express gratitude encourages thoughtfulness.

 All of us benefit when we reflect on what we feel grateful for.
 It takes the focus off what may not be going well and redirects our thoughts to more positive thoughts.